Chapter 5 Reliability

 5.6.2 Problem #2: Use the data from the live ReCentering Psych Stats survey.

 The script below pulls live data directly from the ReCentering Psych Stats survey on Qualtrics.
-As described in the Scrubbing and Scoring chapters of the ReCentering Psych Stats Multivariate Modeling volume, the Perceptions o the LGBTQ College Campus Climate Scale (Szymanski & Bissonette, 2020) was included (LGBTQ) and further adapted to assess perceptions of campus climate for Black students (BLst), non-Black students of color (nBSoC), international students (INTst), and students disabilities (wDIS).
+As described in the Scrubbing and Scoring chapters of the ReCentering Psych Stats Multivariate Modeling volume, the Perceptions of the LGBTQ College Campus Climate Scale (Szymanski & Bissonette, 2020) was included (LGBTQ) and further adapted to assess perceptions of campus climate for Black students (BLst), non-Black students of color (nBSoC), international students (INTst), and students disabilities (wDIS).
 Consider conducting the analyses on one of these scales or merging them together.

 library(tidyverse)